postatum/docbook/querying.md

 ## Install Apache Jena

 [Apache Jena](https://jena.apache.org/) is a popular Java library to work with semantic and linked data.
-It can be used as a programming library but also contains a number of command line tools that we will use in this tutorial.
+It can be used as a programming library, but also contains a number of command-line tools that we will use in this tutorial.

 Installing Jena is beyond the scope of this tutorial.
-Please, consult the site of Jena for your platform.
+For information about installation for your platform, see the Jena site.
 For example, in Mac OS systems, Jena can be installed using [Homebrew](https://brew.sh/)

 ``` bash
 music [master] $ brew install jena